fcjr/ltts/README.md

 # ltts

 Quick CLI for text-to-speech using Kokoro TTS.
+Runs locally on your machine.

 ## Install